Mike Caliendo: Early life and college

 In 2019, Caliendo was named second-team all-conference, academic all-conference, first-team CoSIDA academic all-district five, and a distinguished conference scholar-athlete after starting in 13 games for Western Michigan.
 He appeared on 967 total snaps and played a part in WMU ranking top three in the MAC for offensive yards per game with 445.7 (2nd), third down conversion percentage with .453 (2nd), fewest lost fumbles with 6 (2nd), fewest total turnovers with 14 (2nd), and most points per game with 33.1 (3rd).
 He helped them rank top 30 in the nation for fewest turnovers (20th), points per game (30th), rushing yards per game (28th), fewest lost fumbles (26th), third down conversion percentage (23rd), and total yards offensively per game (25th).
 The WMU offense ranked third in the MAC and placed 18th in the country for fewest allowed sacks per game with 1.38.

 Caliendo was named CoSIDA Academic All-American, All-District, Academic All-MAC, first-team All-MAC, and a MAC Distinguished Scholar-Athlete in a COVID-19-shortened 2020 season.
 He was a starter in each of the six games played, and appeared on a total of 397 snaps.
 Pro Football Focus named him the team's top run-blocker.
 He did not allow any sacks in the season and helped the team rank top ten in the nation for points per game.

 Caliendo turned down a chance in the NFL and medical school to return to the WMU football team in 2021.
 Before the season started, he was named to the preseason Wuerffel Trophy watchlist.
 He started every game (12) for the 2021 Western Michigan team at center, despite previously playing at guard.
 He helped them win seven of twelve games and finish second in the conference for total yards of offensive per game (463.8).
 He was named first-team all-conference and was a finalist for the William V. Campbell Trophy, "the Academic Heisman."

 Caliendo graduated in 2019 with a GPA of 3.90 in biomedical studies.
 He was named a National Football Foundation (NFF) National Scholar-Athlete in 2021.

 Professional career

-After going unselected in the 2022 NFL Draft, Caliendo was signed by the Kansas City Chiefs as an undrafted free agent.
+After going unselected in the 2022 NFL draft, Caliendo was signed by the Kansas City Chiefs as an undrafted free agent.
 He was waived on August 30, 2022.
-The following day, he was signed to the practice squad the next day.
+The following day, he was signed to the practice squad.
 Caliendo became a Super Bowl champion when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.
 He signed a reserve/future contract on February 15, 2023.
+Caliendo won his second Super Bowl ring when the Chiefs defeated the San Francisco 49ers 25–22 in Super Bowl LVIII.

+On March 11, 2024, Caliendo re-signed with Kansas City.
+After starting left guard Joe Thuney moved to left tackle, Caliendo recorded 3 starts in the regular season, as well as starting for the duration of the Chiefs playoff run during the 2024 season, including their loss in Super Bowl LIX.